pinkeen/ApiDebugBundle/README.md

 For production environment you probably want to skip all of the data gathering.

 You should take care of that yourself, unless you're using `guzzle.client_factory`.

+## Notes

+I haven't found an easy way to get call duration out of guzzle6, so there's a regression here.
+If anybody has an idea please give me a shout.